clevertree/paradigm-threat-site/app/chronology/christ/astrology.md

 harvest. ([Mark 14:12-26](http://www.biblegateway.com/bible?passage=Mark+14:12-26)
 ; [Matthew 26:17-30](http://www.biblegateway.com/bible?passage=Matthew+26:17-30)
 ; [Luke 22:7-38](http://www.biblegateway.com/bible?passage=Luke+22:7-38)) This is the natural time of year to have a huge feast.
-In America we celebrate Thanksgiving and have a huge feast of food.
+In America, we celebrate Thanksgiving and have a huge feast of food.
 We eat the flesh of the fruit—figuratively the flesh of Jesus, who personifies the Sun which make the fruit grow; and we drink wine—the blood of the grapes, figuratively the blood of Jesus, who personifies the Sun which made the grapes grow.
 Without this food we would perish.